PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 'Subscribe' was the key word there, and we create subscriptions by providing a way to register `Sub`s.

 As with `Cmd`s, there are a range of built-in `Sub` types, but a simple example might be `Sub.fromEvent(eventName, eventTarget)(toMessage)`, which is used to listen for browser events.
-When an event is collected, it is converted into a `Msg` and passed to our `update` function as usual.
+When an event is collected, it is converted into a `Msg` and passed to our `update` function, as usual.

 Let's add this final requirement to our API, and our example: